Why do we work in South Sudan?

 Imagine you live in a country that had been at war with itself for 22 years.

 Imagine that your odds of dying in childbirth are greater than your odds of completing primary school.
 You don't have access to medical care, school or even clean water.
-Your children are in danger of starvation, disease or being abducted by rebels and held as sex slaves or child soldiers.
+Your children are in danger of starvation or disease.
 Most likely, your life has been endangered by food shortages and ongoing violence.

 You have nothing.
 You own nothing—especially not land.

 This is today's South Sudan.